-As some people with MCI may be in the early stages of a disease like Alzheimer’s, researchers are keen to find out whether possible new treatments for dementia could work in people with MCI.
+As some people with MCI may be in the early stages of a disease like Alzheimer’s, researchers are keen to find out whether possible new treatments work in people with MCI.
+People with MCI can play a crucial role in finding treatments to slow down dementia.

-To find out more about taking part in clinical trials or other research studies, visit our webpage here or call the Dementia Research Infoline on 0300 111 5 111 (9-5pm Monday to Friday).
+To find out more about taking part in clinical trials or other research studies, visit joindementiaresearch.nihr.ac.uk or call Alzheimer’s Research UK’s Dementia Research Infoline on 0300 111 5 111.

 Treatments for dementia